LeetaH666/Notes/docs/courses/big_data_analytics_and_application/QE_syllabus.md

         $$

         Since $y_i$ is binary and $0 \leqslant p_{i} \leqslant 1$, the objective is **zero or positive**, which means the **minimum is zero**.
 When $y_i = 1$, we only need to consider the first term, and larger $p_{i}$ results in smaller objective; when $y_i = 0$, we only need to consider the second term, and smaller $p_{i}$ results in smaller objective.
+    - In practice, we would **not** let those whose probability is lower than 0.5 to be 0 and higher than 0.5 to be 1, because that would **lose information**.
+Instead, we can do a **consistency check**, i.e., to see the precision on each quintile.
+The expected shape is **U-shape** (the precision is high on both ends and low in the middle).
 - Classification performance evaluation
     - F1 Score
         - **Confusion Matrix**